wujy28/tp/docs/UserGuide.md

     <img src='images/jar.png' width='800'>

-4. After downloading the application, move it into the “A&E” folder created in step 2.
+4. After downloading the application, move it into the “AAndE” folder created in step 2.

+5. Open Terminal (as mentioned in step 1 part i)
+    1. For Windows, type in `cd Desktop\AAndE` to navigate to the folder you’ve created, and press Enter.
-5. Open Terminal, type in cd Desktop\A&E to navigate to the folder you’ve created, and press Enter.
+    2. For Mac, type in `cd Desktop/AAndE` to navigate to the folder you’ve created, and press Enter.

    Then, type in `java -jar AdvancedAndEfficient.jar` and press Enter again to run the application.

    A GUI similar to the picture below should appear in a few seconds.
 Note how the app contains some sample data.
    <img src='images/UI.png' width='500'>

+**Tip:** We strongly recommend you to use A&E at a resolution of 1024x640 for the fullest experience.
+You may also click on the fullscreen icon at the top right hand corner to enlarge the window.

 6. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.

    Some example commands you can try:

-   `list` : Lists all patients.
+    - `list` : Lists all patients.
-   `add n/John Doe i/T0384762A p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a patient named
+    - `add n/John Doe i/T0384762A p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a patient
+      named
       John Doe into the system.
-   `clear` : Deletes all patients.
+    - `clear` : Deletes all patients.
-   `exit` : Exits the app.
+    - `exit` : Exits the app.

 --------------------------------------------------------------------------------------------------------------------